Northwestern Syria offensive (2019–2020): No-fly zone in Idlib and battle for Saraqib

 On 1 March, Turkey's defence minister Hulusi Akar announced the continuation of Operation Spring Shield, which was launched on 27 February.
 Turkish F-16Cs shot down two Syrian Su-24M2 jets in the western Idlib countryside; Syrian state-run media said that both pilots parachuted and survived.
 On the same day, according to Turkey's state-owned Anadolu Agency, Turkish forces targeted the Nayrab military airport and allegedly rendered it unusable.
 With increased Turkish operations, front line ground momentum in the southern Idlib countryside shifted in favor of the Syrian opposition.
 Pro-government media reported that rebel forces supported by Turkish elements retook the town of al-Amiqiyah with the aim of reversing government gains.
 Pro-opposition sources said Turkish-backed rebels captured a further seven towns on the Zawiya mountain front while Turkish media reported that nine villages were recaptured by the Syrian National Army in the first 24 hours of the new phase of the operation, naming Anqawi, al-Qahira, Al-Manara and Tal Zajran villages in the Hama countryside and Al-Halluba, Qoqfin, Kafr Avid, Sfuhan and Fattara in southern Idlib, destroying at least three SAA tanks and killing at least 46 government soldiers.

 Reportedly dozens of Turkish ANKA-S and Bayraktar-TB2 drones attacked government targets, and destroyed several Russian-made air defence systems; and according to Turkey, targets included chemical weapons depots, although SOHR rejected that claim.
 In response, Syria said it had shot down three Turkish drones.
 Images on social media showed a Turkish TAI Anka drone shot down by Syrian Air Defenses, and Turkey confirmed one drone was hit.
-On the same day, Syria said it was closing its northwestern airspace and warned it would target any hostile aircraft.Syrian army imposes no-fly zone over Idlib, Xinhua agency The Chief of the Russian Reconciliation Center for Syria said that the Russian task force in Syria could not guarantee the safety of Turkish aircraft's flights over Syria.
+On the same day, Syria said it was closing its northwestern airspace and warned it would target any hostile aircraft.
+The Chief of the Russian Reconciliation Center for Syria said that the Russian task force in Syria could not guarantee the safety of Turkish aircraft's flights over Syria.

 Despite this, Turkey claimed to have attacked Nayrab airport, west of Aleppo city, and bombed Kuweires airport, east of Nayrab, "marking a significant expansion of Ankara's targets", according to Reuters.
 SOHR reported 19 pro-government fighters were killed in strikes on a military convoy in the Zawiya mountain area and a base near Ma'arrat al-Nu'man.
 Turkey claimed that 2,212 pro-government combatants had been "neutralized", i.e. killed, wounded or captured, since the resumption of Operation Spring Shield, while SOHR said that 74 Syrian army troops and pro-government fighters had been killed since 27 February; other monitors put the figure at around 150.

 Meanwhile, in Beirut, thousands of mourners attended the burial of five of the Hezbollah fighters killed in Idlib on 28 February while pro-government sources reported that Hezbollah was reinforcing Syrian troops on the Saraqib front and was reportedly approaching Nayrab.